 Appendix: Administration Settings for Failover

-Below is a list of all the administration settings available when setting up a backup appliance for failover.
+Below is a list of all the administration settings available when setting up a backup B Series Appliance for failover.
 These are found in /login > Management > Failover.
 This information is also found in your Administrative Guide.

 Setup a Failover Relationship

 Enter the hostname or IP address of the B Series Appliance you wish to use as the backup in a failover relationship.

 Enter the TLS port allowing this primary B Series Appliance to connect to the backup B Series Appliance.

 Enter the hostname or IP address of this B Series Appliance, which you wish to use as the primary in a failover relationship.

 Enter the TLS port allowing the backup B Series Appliance to connect to this primary B Series Appliance.

 View the hostname of this site, along with its status of primary site instance or backup site instance.

 Peer host's status